Wu Lab, Northern Illinois University

 * Discussing issues relevant to clinical psychology and clinical psychology research

 Some students look for increased involvement, including having a say in the design of new studies, data entry and analysis, and data presentation.
 For these students, it is likely that they will need to be part of summer meetings so that new studies can be ready to go in early Fall.
 I have supervised several Capstone Projects, many fewer departmental Honors Theses, and in 2013-2014, my first Research Rookie.
 These activities are time-intensive for all, but can and should be rewarding experiences.
-In 2011-2012, several students collaborated on a project that was presented at the Undergraduate Research and Artistry Day on April 24, 2012.
-This project was later presented as posters at the Annual Convention of the Association for Behavioral and Cognitive Therapies in National Harbor, MD, in November 2012 and in Nashville, TN, in Fall 2013.
+In 2011-2012, several students collaborated on a new start-up project that was presented at the Undergraduate Research and Artistry Day on April 24, 2012.
+This project later was presented as poster sessions at the Annual Convention of the Association for Behavioral and Cognitive Therapies in National Harbor, MD, in November 2012 and in Nashville, TN, in Fall 2013.
 When it is working well, this is how I envision the RAs functioning in my lab.

 Lab meetings are critical to the experience in my research lab.
 They are the venue at which we touch base about weekly activities, but we also use that meeting to address professional issues, expose RAs to the graduate students (e.g., via presentations or practice talks), and consider graduate school / career issues.
 For example, in 2013, a meeting was dedicated to bringing back two lab alumni who now work in applied settings with terminal bachelors degrees.
-Most years, we dedicate one or more meetings to graduate school application issues, such as holding a graduate panel discussion involving the lab's current graduate students, working on CVs, drafting personal statements, and discussing interview skills.
+Most years, typically Fall semester, we dedicate multiple meetings to graduate school application issues, such as holding a graduate panel discussion involving the lab's current graduate students, working on CVs, drafting personal statements, and discussing interview skills.
 The importance and utility of this meeting is why it is required.